fbpx

 HIV Testing

-What HIV is
+What is HIV?

 Human immunodeficiency virus, which is widely known as HIV, is the virus that causes AIDS (acquired immunodeficiency syndrome).
 AIDS is a serious, life-threatening illness with a variety of symptoms.
-Since there is no cure for HIV infection, it can be treated with medications to make patients feel better and to prolong life (1).
+While there is no cure for HIV infection, it can be treated with medications to make patients feel better and to prolong life (1).

-• Sharing needles or other equipment to inject drugs with someone who has HIV.
+• NeedlesSharing needles or other equipment to inject drugs with a person who has HIV.

 Sharing needles or other equipment to inject drugs with someone who has HIV.